parasgulati8/Machine-Learning-Projects-MATLAB/README.md

 # Machine-Learning-Projects-MATLAB
+## Descrption
+These projects are part of class assignments that were aimed to inculcate a deeper understanding of machine learning algorithms such as Classification with Perceptron, Support Vector Machine and Principal Component Analysis (PCA).
+These were implemented in MATLAB without using any libraries.
+Implementing the algorithms such as SVM, Stochastic Gradient Descent (SGD), and PCA from scratch enhanced the understanding of the core ML concepts like classiication, optimization and dimensionality reduction
 ## Classification Models
 ###  1. Perceptron Learning

   This project is an implementation of the linear perceptron using stochastic gradient descent (SGD) in MATLAB.
+The dataset is a set of points in 2D space which are linearly separable.
   ![decision boundary](https://user-images.githubusercontent.com/43897597/49332985-d7cfad00-f584-11e8-8702-39c9a2e38ef5.jpg)
 ###  2. Support Vector Machine